Need Help Administering an Estate?

 Please call us for a free no obligation chat on 0800 3 10 11 12

-If you have recently lost a close relative, and have been named executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement your responsibilities lawfully and effectively.
-It could be that you have become executor to an insolvent estate; in which case, this page will provide you with a brief summary of your obligations in this area and the order in which debts should be paid.
+If you have recently lost a close relative and have been named the executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement your responsibilities lawfully and effectively.
+It could be that you have become executor to an insolvent estate, in which case this page will provide you with a brief summary of your obligations in this area and the order in which debts should be paid.

-An estate is solvent when the assets are sufficient to pay funeral, testamentary and administration expenses and debts and all other liabilities in full.
-If you need help with sorting a solvent estate out, then call us on 01536 276300 for a free no obligation chat.
+An estate is solvent when the assets are sufficient to pay funeral, testamentary and administrative expenses and debts and all other liabilities in full.
+If you need help with sorting a solvent estate out, then call us on 01536 276300 for a free, no-obligation chat.

 The Personal Representatives have a duty to pay the debts of the estate and must do so with due diligence.
-An insolvent estate exists if there are not enough assets to pay all of the debts.
+If monies are incorrectly directed, the Personal Representatives can be held personally liable.
 Different rules as to the payment of debts apply depending upon whether it is a solvent or insolvent estate.

-It is important for the Personal Representative to be aware that in the case of an insolvent estate, the creditors are entitled to be paid in a strict order of priority which is:-
+It is important for the Personal Representative to be aware that in the case of an insolvent estate, the creditors are entitled to be paid in a strict order of priority which accords with the rules of bankruptcy:

 - SECURED CREDITORS > Given Preference to other creditors